openlab-at-city-tech/openlab/wp-content/plugins/awesome-flickr-gallery-plugin/README.txt

 [Discussions | RonakG.com](http://www.ronakg.com/discussions/)

 == Upgrade Notice ==

+= 3.3.5 =
+[Bug Fix] Add support for Flickr API changes related to SSL.
+[Bug Fix] When adding gallery, photosets and groups are now sorted alphabetically.
+[Bug Fix] Sometimes only one column shows up even when configured value is higher.
+[Bug Fix] Other minor bug fixes.

 = 3.3.4 =
 [Bug Fix] Get rid of annoying warning messages when DEBUG is enabled.